josh-collinsworth/joco-sveltekit/src/routes/blog/posts/goodbye-wordpress.md

 Gridsome, along with many other static site generators, has the ability to generate content from Markdown files.
 Markdown is a very nice way to write, and while it certainly misses some of the conveniences of authoring posts in WordPress's block editor (AKA Gutenberg), it also comes with a lot of upside.

 <SideNote>If you're not familiar with Markdown: it's a simple way of authoring formatted text that's much closer to natural typing than HTML.
-There's a pretty neat <xa to="dillinger.io/">Markdown playground here</xa> that covers the general syntax.</SideNote>
+There's a pretty neat <Xa to="dillinger.io/">Markdown playground here</Xa> that covers the general syntax.</SideNote>

 The front end of this site was already using Markdown to create content with its projects; each project is a Markdown file with the project's details.
 Here's an example project Markdown file, just to get general the idea across on how Gridsome scrapes content from files and converts it into a content type: